-9. During Federated Learning training procedure, each Client NWDAF trains local ML model based on its own data and the parameters received from Server NWDAF, and reports the local ML model information (e.g. volume of the local dataset, parameters of the local ML model) to the Server NWDAF.
+9. During Federated Learning training procedure, each Client NWDAF trains local ML model based on its own data and the parameters (ML model) received from Server NWDAF, and reports the analytics result to Server NWDAF, e.g., the gradient.
+The analytics result is used by Server NWDAF to determine the updated ML model for next round FL iteration.

-10. The Server NWDAF aggregates all the local ML model information to derive the aggregated model information.
+10. The Server NWDAF aggregates all the local ML model information such as the gradient to update the ML model.

-11. The Server NWDAF sends the aggregated ML model information to each Client NWDAF.
+11. The Server NWDAF sends the aggregated ML model information (updated ML model) to each Client NWDAF for next ground model training.